willgodley/Final_Project/README.md

 #~~~~~~~~~~~~~~~User Guide~~~~~~~~~~~~~~~#
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#

-To run the program, clone my git repository, create the secrets.py file as described before, then use the following command in your command line:
+To run the program, clone my git repository to a local repo.
+Then, navigate to that repository in terminal and create the secrets.py file as described before, then use the following command in your command line:

 python3 nfl.py

-Once the program is running, there are two commands that can help you work with the interactive prompts.
-One is 'help', which will print the available commands for creating each visualization.
-You can also type 'colleges' to print out a list of all colleges that have sent a player to the NFL draft in the years 2011-2015.
-This is useful for adding a college to the 'studs' command.
-Because this command only uses data from QB, WR, and RB positions, some of the schools that are printed by the 'colleges' command may not have sent players of those positions, and a graph won't be created.
+Once the program is running, for an in depth description of the commands for visualizations, please use the 'help' command.

-For an in depth description of the commands for visualizations, please use the 'help' command.
+Quit the program using 'exit'